LFoster03/smart-store-foster-1/README.md

 Run the script in VS Code by opening the terminal and execute.
 This will; create the database (sales_warehouse.db) if it doesn’t exist, create the tables (customers, products, and sales) and insert data from the CSV files into the corresponding tables.

-# Cross-Platform Reporting with Spark
+# If using Mac: Cross-Platform Reporting with Spark

 ## Setup Spark
 Install Apache Spark